top of page

 Saint Madhavacharya

-Saint Madhvacharya accepted the sandalwood rock.
-A few days later, when he was breaking the rock, the idol of Balkrishna appeared from it.
-The saint was ecstatic and overjoyed as he realized that this was the same idol that Rukmini worshipped.
-Instantly, he decided to bring home the idol to his Matha (monastery) in Udupi, roughly 4 km from the shore where he was meditating.
+Madhvacharya graciously accepted the sandalwood rock.
+While breaking it days later, the idol of Balkrishna emerged.
+The saint was ecstatic, realizing that this was the idol Rukmini once worshipped.
+He decided to bring the idol back to his Matha (monastery) in Udupi, just about 4 km from where he meditated.

 In the Udupi Shri Krishna Temple, the idol of Lord Krishna is that of a small boy (Balkrishna).